-This Fairfax Boutique is a Destination for Perfume Lovers Nationwide
+This Alexandria Boutique is a Destination for Perfume Lovers Nationwide

-Northern Virginia is a destination for visitors with all kinds of purposes, and one store in Fairfax’s Mosaic District has become a go-to spot for fragrance lovers.
-Arielle Shoshana, 2920 District Avenue, Suite 145, is a boutique perfumery that has been winning fans since its 2015 inception.
-The niche selection of brands available plus the brand’s own scents have been perfume lovers’ favorites for years, catching the noses and attention of fashion and beauty editors.
+Northern Virginia is a destination for visitors with all kinds of purposes, and one store has become a nationwide and even international go-to spot for fragrance lovers.
+Arielle Shoshana is a boutique perfumery that has been winning fans since its 2015 inception.
+It started in the Mosaic District in Fairfax and recently moved to 313 Cameron Street in Alexandria.
+The niche selection of brands available, plus the brand’s own scents have been perfume lovers’ favorites for years, catching the noses and attention of fashion and beauty editors.
 Read on for more about this local brand and its founder, Arielle herself.

 About the Brand